Edward Balch

 Edward Crawford Balch (July 17, 1858 – February 8, 1934) was a builder and businessman.
-He built 175 houses in Maplewood, New Jersey and became known as the Father of Maplewood.
-He also owned a women's clothing business; Orange Screen Company, a manufacturing business; and John O'Rourke, a lumber and coal business.
+He built around 175 houses in Maplewood, New Jersey, and became known as the Father of Maplewood.
+He also owned 1) a women's clothing business.
+2) Orange Screen Company, a manufacturing business.
+3) John O'Rourke, a lumber and coal business.
 He married Kate McKinney on March 20, 1879.
 They had three sons (Edward Jr., Harry, Everett) and two daughters (Ida, Florence).

-The Maplewood Country Club was formed at a meeting, held inside his home on Ridgewood Road in 1903.
+The Maplewood Country Club was formed at a meeting held inside his home on Ridgewood Road in 1903.